 Ilkim Hincer is a partner and Head of the firm’s Gaming, Lottery and eSports Group, specializing in gaming and related technology law.
 He has profound experience advising local and multinational clients in compliance, regulatory, risk mitigation and transactional matters in the commercial gaming industry.
 His broad array of clients operate in internet gaming, casinos, bingo gaming, lotteries, eSports and related sectors.

-With over a decade of experience both in-house and in preeminent law firms, he has an intricate knowledge of gaming legislation framework in local and global economies.
-Prior to starting his private practice in 2015, he served as Vice President and General Counsel at Trilliant Canada Gaming, General Counsel and Chief Compliance Officer for the Canadian subsidiary of Penn National Gaming, and General Counsel and Corporate Secretary of the British Columbia Lottery Corporation.
+With extensive experience both in-house and in preeminent law firms, he has an intricate knowledge of gaming legislative frameworks in local and global economies.
+He has a wealth of direct gaming industry knowledge gained through serving as Vice President and General Counsel at Trilliant Canada Gaming, General Counsel and Chief Compliance Officer for the Canadian subsidiary of Penn National Gaming, and General Counsel and Corporate Secretary of the British Columbia Lottery Corporation.

 Ilkim’s practice also draws from his supplementary experience in privacy, advertising and marketing, technology, corporate governance, mergers and acquisitions, securities, brand protection, licensing, and trademark law.
 Furthermore, he has also been responsible for retaining, directing and managing in-house counsel in various litigation and arbitration mandates, such as competition, intellectual property infringements, employment, and commercial issues.

 Ilkim obtained his JD from the University of Windsor in 1995.
 He is a member of the Canadian Bar Association, the Law Society of Ontario, and the Law Society of British Columbia.
 He is also a member of the International Association of Gaming Advisors (IAGA) and the International Masters of Gaming Law (IMGL).